 From left to right: Hadron Chaudhary, Madeleine Durante, Caroline Elbert, Josh Graham, Alec Martinez, Julia Selig, and Lana Wong.
 Not pictured: Katie Isme.

 Last updated: Aug 26, 2020

 Housing cooperatives and our members are in a unique position during the COVID-19 outbreak to utilize the values and skillsets we've prioritized as a movement: concern for community, responsibility, mutual aid, solidarity, and organization.

 NASCO is working to continue our mission to provide resources and encouragement to housing cooperatives across North America during this global crisis.
 We are shifting our programming to meet the situation, providing space for cooperatives to build and share action plans, and connecting co-ops to resources as needed.

-We are closely monitoring the increasing spread of COVID-19 and taking proactive steps to support our members and the communities that they are embedded within.
+NASCO is taking proactive steps to support our members and the communities that they are embedded within during the pandemic.
 We are continuously evaluating the situation and adjusting as needed.

 See below for:

 The NASCO Board is opening applications to fill three open board seats.